Open in Colab: https://colab.research.google.com/github/casangi/graph_viper/blob/master/docs/graph_building_tutorial.ipynb

 Reduce Graph

-The reduce function takes the graph created by the map function and adds a reduce graph that combines the outputs using one of two methods:
+The reduce function takes the graph created by the map function and adds a reduce graph that combines the outputs using one of three methods:

-single_node: where the output from allmapnodes is sent to a single node,tree: where the outputs are combined using a binary tree reduction.
+single_node: where the output from allmapnodes is sent to a single node,tree: where the outputs are combined using a binary tree reduction.tree_n: where the outputs are combined using a tree reduction in which each reduce node combinesn_batchinputs per layer (n_batch=2reproducestree; a largern_batchyields a shallower tree, trending towardsingle_node).

 The function that forms the nodes in the reduce portion of the graph must have two parameters: input_data and input_params.
 The input_data represents the output from the mapping nodes, while input_params comes from the reduce parameter with the same name.